MontyGoose/blockchain-buildone/day2.tutorial.md

 A Proof of Work algorithm is how new Blocks are created or mined on the blockchain - there are different ways to do this

 <<PICTURE NEEDED>>  <<and links to other sites on BC PoW>>

+Things we changed

+Add nonce to block
+mining function added - and included when adding block Hashing function needs to not include actual hash (as this changes as part of mining process)

+Our tests fail, as hash changes and also need to change test to just ensure chain is linked....